 The 'Spaarne Gasthuis' hospital wants to develop new and/or additional innovative services for the elderly and further shape its regional function.
-Given previous positive experiences, the hospital organizes a hackaton to identify and utilize room for improvement from the perspective of the patient and healthcare professional.
-Waag Society assists the hospital in shaping the hackathon.
+Given previous positive experiences, the hospital organized a hackathon to identify and utilize room for improvement from the perspective of the patient and healthcare professional.
+Waag assisted the hospital in shaping the hackathon.

 The Spaarne Gasthuis, that qualifies itself as a senior friendly hospital, is always closely looking at fine-tuning their activities to the perception and needs of the elderly.
 This requires innovative services.
 Service provision in the hospital concerns everything from interior design (signage, height of the desk, etc.) to the design of actual treatment processes and much more.